akvo/akvo-product-design/FLOW/Features/82-approval-workflow/FunctionalDesign.md

 ##### Changing an ordered workflow status
 - the order of steps is defined when the user creates the workflow
-- ordered steps can have 3 statuses: 'Pending', 'Approved', 'Rejected'
+- ordered steps can have 3 statuses: 'Pending', 'Approved', 'Rejected' (or 'Disapproved')
     - a new data point by default gets into the 1st step with the status 'pending'
     - 'Pending' - means that the data point is in the workflow step, but the work is not finalized, thus the step in not marked as 'apporoved' and the datapoint remains in this step.
 'Pending' means being in a current workflow step.
     - 'Approved' - once the point is given the status 'approved' for a workflow step, the work for this step in done and the point moves to the following step in the workflow and gets by default the status 'pending'.
 'Approved' means moving forward in the workflow.